 Line 4I.
 You must check "Yes" if any benefits due under the plan were not timely paid or not paid in full.
-This would include required minimum distributions to 5% owners who have attained 72 whether or not retired and/or non-5% owners who have attained 72 and have retired or separated from service, see Code section 401(a)(9).
+This would include required minimum distributions to 5% owners who have attained the applicable ages as described in Code section 401(a)(9)(C)(v) whether or not retired and/or non-5% owners who have attained the applicable ages as described in Code section 401(a)(9)(C)(v) and have retired or separated from service, see Code section 401(a)(9).
 Include in this amount the total of any outstanding amounts that were not paid when due in previous years that have continued to remain unpaid.